RaghavSriniv/raghavsriniv.github.io/content/course_resources/idyas/index.md

 ---
 title: Introduction to Dynamic Analysis and Simulation (IDyAS)
 summary: The course introduces methods of dynamic analysis in Economics using some of the basic models in both Microeconomics and Macroeconomics.
-Click here to get the feel for dynamics!
+Click here to get the feel for dynamics[link to EconDyn Lab]!
 date: 2025-08-08
 type: docs
 math: false